Mandatory HMO Licence Fee Is Now £1,400

 Does Hackney have near-total PRS licensing coverage?

 Yes.
-From May 1, 2026, Hackney’s three schemes cover almost every privately rented property: selective licensing covers 76% of PRS homes across 17 wards, additional HMO licensing covers smaller shared properties borough-wide, and mandatory HMO licensing covers larger HMOs nationally.
+Since May 1, 2026, Hackney’s three schemes cover almost every privately rented property: selective licensing covers 76% of PRS homes across 17 wards, additional HMO licensing covers smaller shared properties borough-wide, and mandatory HMO licensing covers larger HMOs nationally.
 If you rent out property in Hackney, you almost certainly need at least one licence.

 Are there any discounts on Hackney licence fees?